 Each organization may nominate up to nine volunteers (at least three of the nominees must be youth).
 Those nominating only adults are limited to six nominees.

-Organizations with more than one branch location can nominate up to six volunteers per branch – seven if nominating at least one youth.
+Organizations with more than one branch location can nominate up to nine volunteers, in the same manner as mentioned above, per branch.

 The deadline is January 25 of each year.
 If January 25 falls on a weekend or holiday, nominations are accepted until 5:00 p.m. the following business day.